 Fan engagement is the act of providing an end-to-end experience for a sports audience their entire journey; before, during, and after an event, game, or match.

-Typically, it is a two-way conversation between a sports organisation and their fans.
+Typically, it is a two-way conversation between a sports organisation and its fans.
 The ultimate goal of fan engagement is to build brand loyalty—for teams, leagues, sports, and brands—by creating a more personal connection with fans.

 Today’s current score